 Cultivation and Uses

 Drought tolerant: Yes.

-Water after becoming established: Every two months or
+Water after becoming established: Every two months during drought, never in winter.

 Litter: Cleanup after flowering.

 Propagation: Seed and herbaceous stem cuttings.
 Allow the cut end to callous over